ivoyager/ivbinary_maker/README.md

 ## source_asteroids
 #### Required!
-Download from: Asteroids - Dynamic Site, https://newton.spacedys.com/astdys/
+Download from: https://newton.spacedys.com/astdys/ (Asteroids - Dynamic Site)

 Proper elements:
 * all.syn	-	Numbered and multiopposition asteroids; the catalog contains the Main Belt and Hungaria asteroids.